j-hc/Reddit_ChatBot_Python/README.md

 ```python
 @chatbot.event.on_message_deleted
 ```
-The event of a user deleting his/her message.
+The event of a user deleting their message.

 ```python
 @chatbot.event.on_user_joined